The standard

 Compare

-9 analyzers measure reality against the standard — agent context, test coverage, ownership, dependencies, security, org, history, secrets.
+9 analyzers measure every repo in your org against the standard — agent context, test coverage, ownership, dependencies, security, org, history, secrets.

 Detect

-Surface drift across 7 categories, scored on-track / drifting / at-risk with evidence and delta since last week.
+Every PR and every repo scored on-track / drifting / at-risk against your ratified standard, with evidence and delta since last week.

 Act

-Emit agent-ready artifacts — CLAUDE.md, AGENTS.md, .cursorrules, codex, gemini — so coding agents enforce the standard where code is written.
+Weekly contributor-ranked reports land with concrete rule-edit recommendations, plus agent-ready artifacts — CLAUDE.md, AGENTS.md, .cursorrules — so coding agents enforce the standard where code is written.

 Sits inside GitHub